-The course prepares the graduate for entry-level positions in the medical field as medical assistants, front and back office, and as cardiac technicians.
-Throughout the course, the participants receive instruction in a wide variety of medical procedures through lecture, laboratory demonstration, and hands-on experience in a clinical type setting.
+The Course prepares the graduate for entry level positions in the medical field as Medical Assistants, front and back office and other closely related direct care roles such as hospices, home health service and restorative care.
+Throughout the course, the participants receive instruction in a wide variety of medical procedures through lecture, laboratory demonstration, and hands-on experience.

 Students learn the meaning of most commonly used terminology in clinical settings thus developing ability to learn and understand medical terms.

 Students learn the different filing systems used in the medical field, methods of documenting patient’s visits, and various aspects of proper documentation.
 Students will learn the basic rules of HIPAA (Health Insurance Portability and Accountability Act of 1996).

 Law and Ethics

 Students learn about government legislation and regulations, Federal and State guidelines for releasing medical information, the Patient Bill of Rights, the Occupational Safety and Health Act (OSHA) and ethical standards.

 The course delivers basic knowledge on categories of different disease-causing microorganisms and human defense mechanisms against microbial infections (immunology).

 Students learn the basics of operating within the Microsoft Windows software program and how to navigate the Internet.